Gurguii/Base64-encoder-decoder-/README.md

 # Base64 encoder/decoder [C++ & Python]
-Allows encoding/decoding a given file/string in Base64.
+Allows encoding/decoding a given file/string using Base64 concept.
+Not reccomended as a substitute of base64 tool installed in most systems by default.
-*Note: I'm thinking on better code for big files, but I'm not sure if it's gonna work since I'm not implementing bitwise operators, discovered them too late so i decided to go for it this way since I'm gonna practise optimizing, pointers, etc anyway*
 # Setup
 - Clone repository
 ```bash